Talisman Games

 When might I expect to encounter other empires (aka players)?

-You may well encounter other players immediately, as soon as everyone makes their first moves (that's turn #1 or on the 3500-02 report).
+You may well encounter other players immediately, as soon as everyone makes their first moves (that's on the 3500-02 report).
 Everyone normally begins well within a common meeting range and the starting ships may easily encounter one another if they are being sent out immediately to any significant distance.
 In some galaxies, Home Worlds might even be within range of the opponents' long-range ships with their first movement, so there is a small a chance of immediate detection.
 But everyone starts equally so how you react to this contact - ignore it, watch and wait, or quickly build some fighting ships - is totally up to you.

 How soon you bump into others is primarily dependent on a couple of factors: